netdata/netdata/docs/visualize/overview-infrastructure.md

 By default, the **Disk I/O Bandwidth (disk.io)** composite chart displays the **sum** of all dimensions (`reads` and `writes`) from all nodes in that War Room.
 This smart default helps you identify anomalous behavior, but doesn't necessarily provide the full picture.
-Let's say you want to better understand the severity of disk writes.
+Let's say you want to understand the severity of disk writes.
 Use the definition bar to change the aggregate function to **min** (because the `writes` dimension is on the negative axis), and display only the `writes` dimension.

 ![A disk I/O composite chart after changing the aggregate function](https://user-images.githubusercontent.com/1153921/96195247-20867a00-0f01-11eb-965d-242b0784e9b2.png)